dandohotaru/labs.katas/README.md

+# About

-This is simply a working example of how to integrate the Handlebars templating solution into a typical webpack workflow.
+This is a working sample project meant to showcase handlebars templating into a typical webpack workflow

-# You Need webpack First!
-Make sure you have webpack installed globally on your machine.

-` npm install webpack -g`

-For additional help see [the official webpack site](https://webpack.github.io/).

-After cloning this repo and CD'ing into the project folder be sure to run `npm install`

-Then, whenever you want to bundle everything up simply run `webpack`

-Celebrate.
+Goals

+- [x] setup a scalable templating solution to be used for design experiments
+- [x] rely on modern javascript workflows and language syntax
+- [X] code a single page application without a javascript framework

+# Topics

+> javascript

+> es6 | es2015

+> babel 6

+> webpack 4

+> handlebars 4

+> bootstrap 3

+> navigo 7

-# Data
+# Setup
-## Pets

 ```
-/src/assets/json/pets-data.json
-learnwebcode.github.io/json-example/pets-data.json
+git clone [url] [project]
+cd [project]
+npm install
+npm start
 ```